Geoffrey Jourdren

-Geoffrey Jourdren (born 4 February 1986) is a French professional footballer who plays for as a goalkeeper.
+Geoffrey Jourdren (born 4 February 1986) is a French professional footballer who played as a goalkeeper.
 A Montpellier youth product, he spent most his career with the club, remaining first choice for many years and making 270 league appearances.
 He made one appearance for the France U21 national team.

 Career

 In July 2017, Jourdren joined Nancy on a two-year contract leaving Montpellier after 11 professional seasons at the club.
 Montpellier let him go on a free transfer with one year on his contract remaining.
 On 5 November 2018, Jourdren terminated his contract with Nancy.

 He ended his playing career after being released by Nancy.